 Sheridan Campbell (VIC)

-Sheridan Campbell is currently the Chair of Fabry Australia and is pleased to be involved with such a proactive group, to improve the lives of those affected by Fabry disease.
+Sheridan Campbell serves as Chair of Fabry Australia and is pleased to be involved with such a proactive group, to improve the lives of those affected by Fabry disease.
 Her father Rick Butler, was the first in her family to be diagnosed with the Fabry gene and she, along with other family members, are affected.
 Sheridan lives with her husband and three young boys in Northern Victoria, where she works as an osteopath.

 Lea Chant (NSW)

 Lea has been on the Australian Fabry Committee since 2000.
 It was during her time as President in 2006 and 2007 that she was instrumental in organising Fabry Support Group’s first Inaugural Conference in 2007 which was held in Brisbane.
 Lea and her family had not heard of Fabry disease until after Christopher was born.
 Lea became very ill with pre-eclampsia whilst pregnant with her first child.
 However her proteinia levels had not stabilised and it was via a kidney biopsy that Lea’s specialist diagnosed her with having Fabry Disease.

 Anne Hunter (VIC)